casalf724/chatbot-deploy/Readme_modify.md

-# Chatbot Deployment with Flask and Jinja2 templates
+# How to modify Chatbot with Flask and Jinja2 templates

 This file is to deploy the chatbot I created from this [this](https://github.com/python-engineer/pytorch-chatbot) tutorial with Flask and JavaScript.